 The first step to making African locust beans at home is to get your seed.

 The seed can be bought in any local store.
 If you want to get the seed in bulk and even cheaper, it is best you go to rural areas to buy them.
-States like Oyo, Osun, Ekiti, etc are places you could get this seed.
+States like Oyo, Osun, Ekiti, etc are places where you could get this seed.
 It is called “Ìyere” in Yoruba.

 In order not to get scammed, you can Contact Me to help you with it.